 Install was easy, fit is great, sounds amazing, looks good under the hood too!

 It appears that you’re not the only one with excellent taste in premium automotive components!
-Unfortunately, these particular intakes are temporarily out of stock, however should become available soon.
-Please contact our customer service via email or phone (612-379-0000) for details, or check with our retailers, thanks!
+Unfortunately, the black version of the intake is temporarily out of stock, however should become available soon.
+You can still place your order and be put in a queue; the item will be shipped ASAP.
+Please contact our customer service via email or phone (612-379-0000) with questions, or check for availability with our retailers, thanks!

 Meticulous engineering meets elegant design.

 For years you've been asking us for intakes, and for years we've silently worked to create a solution that sets itself apart from the rest.
 We examined and tested current offerings, and identified their shortcomings.
 We formed theories, and over months of testing designs we proved them.
 Combined with our advanced research and development program, we fully utilized our engineering resources to design and manufacture what we believe is the most comprehensive intake solution available for the 2005-2009 Subaru Legacy GT.

 Based on our testing and research, design requirements for this intake became simple.
 The MAF sensor must be protected from the heat of the engine bay for more accurate readings.
 The filter must not be close enough to the ground such that water/hydrolocking are a concern.
 The MAF sensor must be placed relative to the filter and air straightener, similar to the OEM airbox, so that airflow readings are consistent and reliable.
 The intake tube must be no longer than necessary with minimum bend angle, to reduce restriction.
 The heatshield must provide sealing between the induction area and the hot engine bay to keep air intake temperatures low.
 The GrimmSpeed intake shown here achieves each of these requirements and more.
 What is accomplished is a true hybrid of traditional Cold Air Intakes and Short Ram Intakes, with all the advantages and none of the compromises.